 This Free Crochet pattern teaches how to make a Crochet Watermelon Book marker along with how to make a tassel and attach it.

-You can find more things like this under the category For the Home
+You can find the other book marker patterns here under the category For the Home

 Other Book marker patterns: